emmajanedrews/base-template/_posts/2017-08-07-how-to-survive-in-your-home-when-it-is-for-sale.md

 **5. Hire a real estate stylist.** Real estate stylists are essential when your home is for sale, so ask your agent to recommend one.
 They help with furniture placement and can help confirm that a home is best prepared for showings.
 We have found that a furnished home sells faster.
 Ask your agent or stylist for recommendations on renting furniture if needed.

 If you have any questions about this topic or how I can help you capitalize on our market, don’t hesitate to call or email me.
-I’d be glad to help. &nbsp;
+I’d be glad to help.